vaish2704/Scaled_CMOS_Nand/README.md

 As it is visible in the reference circuit above, the 2-input CMOS NAND Gate is made by connecting two PMOS transistors in parallel which in turn are connected in series with the two NMOS transistors which again are in series connection with each other.
 The two inputs Va and Vb are given in such a way that the Va input line is given simultaneously to the gate of left PMOS and upper NMOS whereas the input line Vb is given simultaneously to the gate of right PMOS and lower NMOS.
 The source of the PMOS transistors are given directly to the Vdd and the Vout terminal is observed to get our desired output.

-So now considering the truth table above;
+So now considering the truth table above,

-Case 1: When A=B=0,both the NMOS are in OFF condition and PMOS are in ON condition.
+Case 1: When A=B=0, both the NMOS are in OFF condition and PMOS are in ON condition.
 Therefore the output is connected to VDD and HIGH logic is present at the output terminal.

-Case 2: When A=0 and B=1, the upper NMOS are in OFF and lower NMOS in ON condition.
+Case 2: When A=0 and B=1, the upper NMOS are in OFF condition and lower NMOS in ON condition.
 Left PMOS are in ON and right PMOS in OFF condition.
 Therefore the output is connected to VDD and HIGH logic is present at the output terminal.

-Case 3: When A=1 and B=0, upper NMOS are in ON and lower NMOS in OFF condition.
+Case 3: When A=1 and B=0, upper NMOS are in ON condition and lower NMOS in OFF condition.
 Left PMOS are in OFF and right PMOS in ON condition.
 Therefore the output is connected to VDD and HIGH logic is present at the output terminal.

 Case 4: When A=B=1,both the NMOS are in ON condition and PMOS are in OFF condition.
 Therefore the output is connected to VDD and LOW logic is present at the output terminal.